openmediavault/openmediavault-k8s-recipes/README.md

 # Domain Specific Language

-The recipe editor of the `openmediavault-k8s` has a DSL (Domain Specific Language) that supports the user in getting specific information from their openmediavault host system in Kubernetes manifests.
+The recipe editor of the `openmediavault-k8s` plugin has a DSL (Domain Specific Language) that supports the user in getting specific information from their openmediavault host system in Kubernetes manifests.